Carole Crawford

 Her return to Jamaica, after her historic win in London, sparked a huge celebration: "The reception when I returned was simply fantastic.
 The airport was filled with people welcoming me.
 The Government had issued millions of commemorative stamps with my picture in my swimsuit on it.
 There were receptions with Sir Alexander Bustamante and Governor General Sir Clifford Campbell and his wife.
 I was presented with the gold key to the city of Kingston."
-In honor of her winning the Miss World title, the Jamaica Post issued a series of stamp imprinted with an image of Crawford wearing a swimsuit.
+In honor of her winning the Miss World title, the Jamaica Post issued a series of stamps imprinted with an image of Crawford wearing a swimsuit.

-Today, Crawford resides in Canada, and is known as Carole Joan Crawford-Merkens.
+Later, Crawford resided in Canada, and was known as Carole Joan Crawford-Merkens.
+She died on 18 December 2024, at the age of 81.